msamogh/msamogh/README.md

 - 😄 Pronouns: [he/him/his](https://en.pronouns.page/he)

 ## Research
+In my research, I'm interested in answering the following question:
-How to leverage large language models and transfer learning techniques to bootstrap dialogue systems for **_understudied dialogue paradigms_ such as negotiation, collaboration, and tutoring**?
+> How to leverage large language models and transfer learning techniques to bootstrap dialogue systems for **_understudied dialogue paradigms_ such as negotiation, collaboration, and tutoring**?

 ## Open-Source